 "hombres buenos y legítimos " del mismo condado, de la misma manera y forma a todos los

-efectos "propósitos como si tales traiciones, intrigas de traiciones u
+efectos y "propósitos como si tales traiciones, intrigas de traiciones u

 tratados.